fbpx

 Read More

-Do I need a practical examination alongside this training?
+Do I need a practical examination alongside the Online Forklift training?

 Read More

-How long do I have to complete the Forklift Operator Certification Course?
+How long do I have to complete the Online Forklift Operator Course?

 You can take as long as you need to complete the course materials and pass the exam.
 You can take it whenever is most convenient, and you have unlimited tries to pass the final exam.